 Adult Adoptee & Foster Alum of Color at Pact Family Camp

-Pact welcomes over 40 adopted adults and foster alum to each Pact Family Camp.
-As an adopted adult or foster alum, you will find a safe space where you can connect with others who share your experiences and identity; you can also interact with children and parents who are in attendance.
+Pact welcomes over 40 adopted adults and foster alum of color to each Pact Family Camp.
+As an adopted adult or foster alum, we provide you with a private space where you can connect with others who share your experiences and identity; you can also interact with children and parents who are in attendance.
+Adopted adults of color participate as guests, speakers, counselors and staff; we honor their presence and value their voices.

 Too often in the adoption field, the adoptee perspective is subordinated to that of the adoptive parent.
 Pact believes that adult adoptees are the truest experts on their own experience.
 We welcome adoptee voices and support them as part of our mission.